skatejs/skatejs/README.md

 customElements.define('x-hello', GreetingComponent);
 ```

-When this element is rendered, the end-user will see `Hello, Bob!`,
-though the DOM will look something like the following:
+When this element is rendered, the DOM will look something like the following:

 ```html
 <x-hello>